NotRithik/StableDira/README.md

 The Dira smart contract incorporates the following key features:

 *   **Decentralized and Overcollateralized:** Dira stablecoins are fully backed by OM collateral, algorithmically ensuring stability and security through smart contract logic.
-*   **Cross-Chain Compatibility:**  Designed for future integration with Neutron, Mantra, and other Cosmos chains via IBC, enabling broader accessibility and utility.
+*   **Cross-Chain Compatibility:**  Designed for future integration with Noble, Mantra, and other Cosmos chains via IBC, enabling broader accessibility and utility.
 *   **Enables Liquidity Pools:**  Provides the foundation for the creation of AED/USD and other stablecoin liquidity pools, facilitating efficient on-chain foreign exchange.
 *   **Transparent Governance (Administered):**  Admin functionalities within the smart contract are designed to be executed by approved wallet addresses, ensuring transparent and controlled administrative actions.
 *   **Robust State Management:**  Secure on-chain storage of critical state variables, including collateral amounts, minted stablecoins, and authorized admin addresses.